asarath12/Advanced_Database_Organisation_Assignment_1/README.md

 Basic code structure and architecture description:

-A Header file was used at page 0.

-The page files began at page 1.
+The page files began at page 0.

 It was the goal to reduce repeated actions in multiple functions.
 As an example, writeCurrentBlock calls writeBlock using the current block location.
 This way, only one function writes information to a block.